s3-DreamTeam/frontend/README.md

 # How to run
 1. Go to the "RUN & DEBUG" tab.
-2. Don't use the "DO NOT USE" configuration
-3. Click on the little arrow to select more options
+3. Click on the little arrow
-4. Select "Node.js"
+4. Select "Start Debugging"
-5. Select the build option in the dropdown.
-This will build the app.
-6. Once done, do the same thing but select the "START" option.
-This will start the application
 7. To stop it, click the red square in the menu that appeared at the top middle of your screen
 8. Changes in your code can be automatically loaded into the running app by just saying your modified file.